isabella232/siliconsalon.info/_pages/index.md

 {: .notice--info}

 "I am surprised frankly how much people accept entropy from unknown source."
 {: .notice--info}

+"I am nervous about a push that is anti-self-sovereign like on identity and authentication.
+What I suspect will happen is: well here is a trusted set of manufacturers where they are generating the keys for the user, and we think it's a security vulnerability if a user is generating and uploading their own key to the HSM."
+{: .notice--info}

+"It's often these little small things that get you in the end.
+With twitter, lots of people were saying "oh great twitter open APIs, we're building companies on top of it!", but then there's that one little API call which is "please use my API token" and they basically started limiting that and shutdown that entire ecosystem.
+So you have to always look where are people able to lock you in in ways that you're not anticipating."
+{: .notice--info}

+"one of the things we haven't talked about ... is external memory encryption, any sort of external flash chip being able to support on-the-fly real encryption and decryption of all memory access.
+That often becomes a weakpoint.
+Sometimes there's sensitive data that needs to go into external memory due to size limitations (e.g. biometric templates), sometimes there is execute-in-place (XIP) code that lives in external flash, and it's not often covered by memory protection that your MCU or SE might offer.
+{: .notice--info}

 ### 4. Cryptographic primitives, protocols & acceleration